doitrightway/insticable/README.md

 Hey guys,

-The project insticable is an andoid applicaion development project where we used Android Studio for the front end development and Firebase-a Google provided utility for managing the back end.
+The project insticable is an android applicaion development project where we used Android Studio for the front end development and Firebase-a Google provided utility for managing the back end.

 About Insticable-